-The British Council inspected and accredited Swansea University ELTS in May 2013.
-The Accreditation Scheme assesses the standards of management, resources and premises, teaching and welfare and accredits organisations which meet the overall standard in each area inspected (see www.britishcouncil.org/accreditation for details).
+The British Council inspected and accredited Swansea University ELTS in August 2017.
+The Accreditation Scheme assesses the standards of management, resources and premises, teaching and welfare, and accredits organisations which meet the overall standard in each area inspected (see www.britishcouncil.org/accreditation for details).

 The large English language teaching department of this university offers courses in general and academic English for adults (16+).